-- September Tips & Events e-mail (more good advice from your MGSCC)
+- November Tips and Events (more good advice from your MGSCC)

 - Learn about the best plants to use with the least amount of care and water in our climate.
 Visit our Plant Dictionary of 113 waterwise plants that grow well in our area.
 Photos and detailed info.